MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/remote-share-provider.md

 **`[-Force]`**

 This switch forces unregistration even when the RemoteShareBLOBStore is not active but the BLOBs are still in use.
-If there is need to unregister such BLOB store, you can run the cmdlet with this switch to ignore the detection of in-use BLOBs in the BLOB store.
-If the blob store is active in the content database, this cmdlet will throw an exception to prevent unintentional un-registering of a BLOB store in-use.
+If there's need to unregister such BLOB store, you can run the cmdlet with this switch to ignore the detection of in-use BLOBs in the BLOB store.
+If the blob store is active in the content database, this cmdlet will throw an exception to prevent unintentional unregistering of a BLOB store in-use.

 We do not recommend using this **-Force** switch because it will leave BLOBs in the SMB storage behind and make your SharePoint contents unaccessible.
-We recommend to migrate BLOBs firstly and then unregister remote share BLOB store.
+We recommend migrating BLOBs firstly and then unregister remote share BLOB store.

 ### Validating data consistency of remote share BLOB store